-While choosing which journal writing techniques to include in my new course, Journaling for Memoir Writers, I was reminded of the power of Legacy Letters to explore aspects of ourselves and our life experiences we wish to preserve for the future—whether it’s as a gift for friends and family members or a gift for ourselves to facilitate future memoir writing.
+While choosing which journal writing techniques to include in my course, Journaling for Memoir Writers, I was reminded of the power of Legacy Letters to explore aspects of ourselves and our life experiences we wish to preserve for the future—whether it’s as a gift for friends and family members or a gift for ourselves to facilitate future memoir writing.

-I first came across the idea of of Legacy Letters in Sheppard B. Kominars’ book, Write for Life.
+I first came across the idea of Legacy Letters in Sheppard B. Kominars’ book, Write for Life.

 For almost everyone who writes with some consistency, there’a growing sense of empowerment.
 Through the act of writing, you discover new ways to appreciate what you’ve done in the past and feel good about what you’re doing right now.
 This lends great value to your sense of your legacy in life.

 What exactly is a legacy?
 I like this definition best: anything handed down from the past, as from an ancestor or predecessor.
 Anything we receive from the past, particularly that received from those who meant the most to us, is a legacy, an inheritance not limited to money or possessions.
 Everything we write—letters, poems, journals, fiction, and nonfiction—if kept, becomes a legacy for the future.
 So, if everything is a legacy, why write Legacy Letters?